-Depending on who you ask, tipping in Europe seems to spark a lot of controversy because each country has their own tipping culture.
-In fact, American’s are known for over-tipping in Europe so some waiters will take advantage of this fact.
+Depending on who you ask, tipping in Europe seems to spark a lot of controversies because each country has its own tipping culture.
+In fact, Americans are known for over-tipping in Europe, and some waiters will take advantage of this fact.
 This guide will help give you a better grasp on how much, if any, you should be tipping when you travel.

 General Advice For Tipping In Europe

-Tipping Isn’t Always Necessary: In many countries the tip is already included in bill.
-The receipt will usually indicate this so be sure to pay attention.
-If you’re paying in cash you can always round the amount up to the next euro (for example, give the waiter 25€ on a 24.30€ bill).
-You can always add a little extra if you want but it isn’t expected.
+Tipping Isn’t Always Necessary: In many countries, the tip is already included in the bill.
+The receipt will usually indicate this, so be sure to pay attention.
+If you’re paying in cash, you can always round the amount up to the next euro (for example, give the waiter 25€ on a 24.30€ bill).
+You can always add a little extra if you want, but it isn’t expected.

 Tip in Cash: Most waiters prefer to be tipped in cash.
 If you had good service, even when you pay with a credit card, your waiter will appreciate it if you tip with cash.
-Something if you tell the waiter “thank you” as you hand them the cash they’ll assume the “thank you” means to keep all the change… so be careful.
+Sometimes if you tell the waiter “thank you” as you hand them the cash, they’ll assume the “thank you” means to keep all the change… so be careful.

 Tip Before You Get The Change: For example, if the bill is 23€ and you have 30€ in cash, tell the waiter “25€” and they’ll bring you back 5€.

-A 10% Tip is Generous: Waiters don’t rely on tip to make their living in Europe but a 10% tip is usually considered nice.
+A 10% Tip is Generous: Waiters don’t rely on tips to make their living in Europe, but a 10% tip is usually considered nice.

 Country Specific Information

-Austria: There is usually a 10% service change already added to the bill.
+Austria: There is usually a 10% service charge already added to the bill.
 It is customary to add a little extra tip to the bill (around 5%).
-On a cheaper meal you should just round up to the next euro amount (or just add an extra euro).
+On a cheaper meal, you should just round up to the next euro amount (or just add an extra euro).

 Belgium: The service charge is usually included.
-Round up the next euro of you want.
+Round up to the next euro if you want.

-Czech Republic: Restaurants in the tourist areas usually add a service change— if they don’t, a 10% is customary.
+Czech Republic: Restaurants in the tourist areas usually add a service charge — if they don’t, a 10% tip is customary.

-France: Virtually every restaurant will include a 15% service.
-If you had good service you can round up to the next full euro amount.
+France: Virtually every restaurant will include a 15% service fee.
+If you had good service, you can round up to the next full euro amount.

 Italy: Expect a service charge of 10%-15% and you don’t need to add anything extra.
 Add 10% if nothing is included on the bill.

-Portugal: The tip is included but an extra 5%-10% is nice for good service (round up the bill on cheaper items).
-Don’t tip anything you thought the service was poor.
+Portugal: The tip is included, but an extra 5%-10% is nice for good service (round up the bill on cheaper items).
+Don’t tip anything if you thought the service was poor.

-Scandinavian Countries: You’ll probably be charged a small service charge but extra tipping isn’t expected.
+Scandinavian Countries: You’ll probably be charged a small service charge and extra tipping isn’t expected.

-Switzerland: The service charge is included in you meal.
+Switzerland: The service charge is included in your meal.
 A 5% tip is customary.